 - Established by the donor(s) to make donations to charitable organizations

 - Donor recommends distributions to any charitable organization, including Jewish or secular agencies, synagogues, or for the benefit of Israel

 - Can be utilized by individuals, families or for children to allow entry into the world of charitable giving

-- Traditional Donor-Advised Funds: A simple way to give to the charitable organizations you support regularly or on a single occasion.
-Once the fund is set up, you make grants starting with a minimum of $100 to any synagogue or charitable institution of your choice.
+A simple way to give to the charitable organizations you support regularly or on a single occasion.
+Once the fund is set up, you make grant requests starting with a minimum of $100 to any synagogue or charitable institution of your choice.
 The Foundation takes care of the paperwork and provides you with a quarterly report of your giving.
 Tax deductions for the full amount of the fund can be taken immediately, but grants can be made in future months or years.

 Established by the donor(s) to permanently preserve the corpus of the fund.

 Minimum $10,000 (no minimum for a bequest or for contributions to organizational funds)